-6. Real Estate Mortgage Investment Conduits (REMIC)
+7. Real Estate Mortgage Investment Conduits (REMIC)

 Organizations which qualify under the Code as Real Estate Mortgage Investments Conduits (REMIC) are exempt from franchise tax, and are also exempt from income tax to the extent the REMIC is exempt from income tax under the Code.
+Holders of a regular or residual interest in a real estate mortgage investment conduit as defined in Section 860G of the Code are NOT exempt from any tax on the income from that interest.

-7. Limited Liability Company (LLC)
+8. Limited Liability Company (LLC)